menchelab/vrprot/README.md

 You can import the class ChimeraX_processing from pdb_parser.py to parse a pdb file.

 ## Quickstart
+### Use the easy_pipeline.py script
+You can use the easy pipeline script to use the pdb parser and blender converter to generate .ply files from a UniprotID.
+Simply start the script with the -p operator:

+`python3 easy_pipeline.py -p <your list of proteins you want to process>`

+A little Example:

+`python3 easy_pipeline.py -p P08590,P38606,Q9W3H5`

-Run modul_Test.py
+### Run modul_Test.py

-This will fetch the pdb for P04439 from the AlphaFold DB, colorcode the secondary structure and output an .obj file cotaining the 3D model and a .png texture file.
+This will fetch the some pdbs from the AlphaFold DB, colorcode the secondary structure and output an .obj file cotaining the 3D model and a .png texture file.

 If it cannot find you Chimerax insalltion you can use the "ch_path=" argument if you start the script, e.g.